arbyste/jp-mining-note/docs/docs/preface.md

 - [Android](setupandroid.md) (including Android based e-readers such as ONYX BOOX)
 - [Kindle](setupextrakindle.md) (export a list of sentences to the PC to manually create)

-I'm not aware of a workflow for iOS that works with Yomichan.
+I'm not aware of a workflow for iOS that works with Yomitan.

 !!! note
-    JPMN currently requires Yomichan to create the Anki cards.
+    JPMN currently requires Yomitan to create the Anki cards.
-    As common as Yomichan is, this dependency to Yomichan can be considered a weakness (especially now that Yomichan is no longer getting updates).
+    As common as Yomitan is, this dependency to Yomitan can be considered a weakness.

-    There are many popular setups out there that do not use Yomichan and instead have their own card exporter, such as
+    There are many popular setups out there that do not use Yomitan and instead have their own card exporter, such as
     [JL](https://github.com/rampaa/JL)